tdaverse/interplex/cran-comments.md

 The check flagged the same spellings as the R-hub check.

+## Version dependencies

+The method `as_py_gudhi.Rcpp_SimplexTree()` operates differently depending on the version of {simplextree} installed.
+This has not been flagged by documentation and checks but may be important for the maintainers to know.

 ## Reverse dependencies

 This is a new submission with no reverse dependencies.